bixou/docker-oracle-11g/README.md

 >DATABASE SETUP WAS NOT SUCCESSFUL!

 Maybe you have a rights problem on your docker volume.
 Execute `chown 1000:1000 .docker-volumes/oracledb` on your host then restart Oracle container

+## 📌 TODO

+Add possibility to define usernames/passwords in Docker environment variables to create several databases in one shot.